 Tried and Tested Methods

-81% of clients rated the overall quality of our General Service recruitment as good to excellent.
+82% of clients rated the overall quality of our General Service recruitment as satisfactory to excellent.

-77% of clients rated the timeliness of our response to queries as good to excellent.
+93% of clients rated the timeliness of our response to queries as satisfactory to excellent.

-95% of clients rated the quality and relevance of our client learning resources as good to excellent.
+100% of clients rated the quality and relevant of our learning resources as satisfactory to excellent.

-You will find a procedural guide and all relevant forms for download on the vacancy and new competition resources page
+You will find a procedural guide and all relevant forms for download on the Client Resources page

-The Public Appointments Service is delighted to announce the launch of the Public Service Recruiter Network, in collaboration with the Commission for Public Service Appointments (CPSA).
-Across the public service, we have received an enthusiastic response to the establishment of the network, with over 40 organisations signed up to-date.
+The Public Appointments Service is delighted to announce the launch of the Public Service Recruiters Network, in collaboration with the Commission for Public Service Appointments (CPSA).
+The Network was launched in April 2022, and we have received an enthusiastic response to its establishment with over 47 organisations signed up to-date.

 The purpose of the Public Service Recruiter Network is to facilitate greater collaboration in recruitment and to maintain the high standards that are in place across the public service.
 There is a strong focus on the sharing of best practice across the public service, identifying common challenges/opportunities and working together to attract the best people to our organisations.